MaxBittker/MaxBittker.github.io/pages/merging-maps.md

 Maps or *"Associative arrays"* are a ubiquitous abstraction in software development.
 They allow us to flexibly model data in a form that lends itself to manipulation, inspection, and portability.

- If you're looking, you'll see maps everywhere -- in databases, file systems, serialization formats, object oriented programing languages, and most likely, all over your codebase.
+ If you're looking, you'll see maps everywhere -- in databases, file systems, serialization formats, object oriented programming languages, and most likely, all over your codebase.

 ...Except you may not call them "maps" --- key value data structures inexplicably have a different name in every single programming language: